philia897/liz-shortcut-helper/doc/notes/tasks.md

 - ~~Add functionality to persist automatically when exiting or using a timer (low priority)~~

-- Allow running Bluebird as backend service and add Liz to using one shortcut to call
+- ~~Allow running Bluebird as backend service and add Liz to using one shortcut to call~~

+- Make it available to use pacman to run it.

 - Add more shortcuts, fitting terminal, vim, etc.